Now is the time for Sinovac shareholders to stand up, speak out, and demand fairness from the Company's Board of Directors

 • 7.
 Update Shareholders About Legal Proceedings.

 • 8.
-(NEW) Explain to Shareholders the Change in Corporate Structure.
+Explain to Shareholders the Change in Corporate Structure.

 The Sinovac Chessboard